Greg-Vincent0711/Greg-Vincent0711/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Gregory Vincent Jr
 ==========================================================================================================================================

-Completing a Bachelor's in Computer Science at SUNY Albany and Aspiring Web Developer/Software Engineer
+Computer Science Senior at the University of Albany and Aspiring Web Developer
 ----------------------------------------

 I've been coding for about 6 years now including some early experience in highschool.
 I have the most experience in Java, Python, JavaScript and libraries like React and Express(and the needed HMTL/CSS as well).
 I'm currently learning the MERN tech-stack to become a fullstack developer.